Five Causes of Deforestation

 The rate of deforestation is troubling, to say the least.
 As the global population continues to grow, deforestation rates are not going to improve without global action.
 As well as important for wildlife, forests are also crucial if we are to meet the goals set by the 2015 Paris Agreement.
 According to a study, tropical tree cover has the potential to provide 23% of the climate mitigation needed to keep warming below 1.5 °C.

 So, what can you do to protect the world’s forests?

 Nature is surprisingly resilient.
 Given the opportunity and space to thrive, it will.
 So, don’t feel disheartened, all is not lost.
 We still have time to correct our past mistakes and prevent any further from occurring.
 Proper protection and reforestation are essential to save our forests.

 Simple lifestyle changes such as minimising meat and dairy consumption can have a significant impact too.
 Ensuring the products you buy are palm-oil free can also have a positive effect.
 That said, the most effective ways to halt deforestation rates are protecting the forests we have left through legislation and reforestation of areas that have already been destroyed.

 Here at Treekly, we feel passionately about reforesting the Earth.
 That’s why we have made it easier than ever to contribute to reforestation projects.
-The Treekly app, launching on 21st March (International Day of Forests), automatically tracks your steps and turns your footsteps into forests.
+The Treekly app, launching automatically tracks your steps and turns your footsteps into forests.

 When you hit the Treekly target of 5000 steps, 5 days a week, we will plant a tree on your behalf in Moraharivo, Madagascar.
 If like us, you are passionate about restoring the Earth’s natural forests through reforestation, you can purchase one-off tree packs or sign up to a monthly subscription allowing you to plant even more trees!
+You can even get your workplace involved in a Business steps challenge that funds trees.
 So, join the movement and together we can reforest the Earth, one step at a time.